lifelonglearner127/interviews/Software Engineering/general.md

 In computer programming, a pure function is a function that has the following properties.
 -	The function return values that are identical for identical arguments
 -	The function application has no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or input/output streams)

+## REST API
+A REST API is an application programming interface that conforms to the constraints of REST architectural style and allows for interaction with RESTful web services.
+REST stands for representational state transfer.
+REST is a set of architectural constraints, not a protocol or a standard.
+When a client request is made via a RESTful API, it transfers a representation of the state of the resource to the requester or endpoint.
+This information, or representation, is delivered in one of several formats via HTTP: JSON, HTML, XLT, or plain text.
+JSON is the most generally popular file format to use because it's language-agnostic.
+Something else to keep in mind: Headers and parameters are also important in the HTTP methods of a RESTful API, as they contain important identifier information as to the request's metadata, authorization, uniform resource identifier(URI), caching, cookies and more.
+There are request headers and response headers, each with their own HTTP connection information and status codes.

+In order for an API to be considered RESTful, it has to confirm to these criteria:
+- `Client-server architecture`: The client-server design pattern enforces the principle of `separation of concerns`: separating the user interface concenrs from data storage concerns.
+- `Statelessness`: In computing, a stateless protocol is a communication protocol in which no session information is retained by the receiver, usually a server.
+No client information is stored between get requests and each request is separate and unconnected.
+- `Cacheability`: As on the World Wide Web, clients and intermediaries can cache responses.
+Responses must define themselves as either cacheable or non-cacheable.
+Well-managed caching partially or completely eliminates some client-server interactionis, further improving scalability and performance.
+- `Layered system`: A layered system is a system in which components are grouped in a hierarchical arragement, such that lower layers provide functions and services that support the functions and servies of higher layers.
+If a proxy or load balancer is placed between the client and server, it won't affect their communications, and there won't be a need to update the client or server code.
+- `Uniform interface`: A uniform interface between components so that information is transferred in a standardized form instead of specific to an application's needs.
+- `Code on demand`: the ability to send exectuable code from the server to the client when requested, extending client functionality.